ethyca/fides/docs/fidesops/docs/development/documentation.md

 ### Capitalization

-Concepts that refer to proper nouns or are trademarked should always be capitalized, including "Fides" and "Fidesops".
+Concepts that refer to proper nouns or are trademarked should always be capitalized, including "Fides".
+Fides tools, such as "fidesops" and "fidesctl" should always be lowercase.

 Other Fides terms, like "Data Category" or "System", should also be capitalized to be clear about the fact that a Fides resource is being referenced.